Ameriprise Financial online security guarantee

 Protect your computer and mobile devices

-- Make certain that any electronic device you use to access ameriprise.com has current browser versions; up-to-date software; and security software that includes anti-spyware, antivirus, and firewall features.
+- Make certain that any electronic device you use to access ameriprise.com has up-to-date software, including a current version of your browser software, and security software such as anti-spyware, antivirus, and firewall features.

-- Always log out and close your browser window or mobile app after signing off.
+- Always log out and close your browser window or mobile app after using them.

-- Do not leave your electronic devices unattended while logged on to ameriprise.com.
+- Do not leave electronic devices unattended when logged in to ameriprise.com.

-- Add a PIN/passcode to your mobile device.
+- Add a pin code and enable fingerprint or face ID (if available) to secure your mobile device.

-- Do not respond to, open an attachment in, or click on a link within an email if you suspect the message is fraudulent or is from someone you don’t know.
+- Do not respond to, open an attachment in, or click on a link within an email outside of the secure site if you suspect the message is fraudulent, is from someone you don’t know, or were not expecting to hear from.